MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 \subsection{Preliminaries}

 \textbf{State Space Model.} SSM~\cite{gu2023modeling} is a sequential model that can map a one-dimensional input $x(t) \in \mathbb{R}$ sequence to an output sequence $y(t) \in \mathbb{R}$.
 The process is represented by a series of continuous hidden states $h(t) \in \mathbb{R}^N$ of state size $N$.
-In general, the SSM of a continuous-time system can be represented by the following linear Ordinary Differential Equation (ODE) as depicted in Equation~(\ref{continuous_ode}),
+In general, the SSM of a continuous-time system can be represented by the linear Ordinary Differential Equation (ODE), depicted as follows:

 where the parameters $A \in \mathbb{R}^{N \times N}$, $B \in \mathbb{R}^{N \times 1}$ and $C \in \mathbb{R}^{1 \times N}$ establish the correlation between the state and output variables.